passlab/pema/README.md

-# Performance and Execution Monitoring, Analysis and View
+# Performance and Execution Monitoring and Analysis

 ### Python script
 This repo comes with a few Python scripts which can dump program statistics into CSV format for analysis.